 Even more remarkable, in 2013, the iPad will have outsold the entire PC market.
 And lawyers are now part of this trend in a big way.
 According to the 2013 ABA Legal Technology Survey, more than 400,000 lawyers now use the iPad in their practice.
 In 2011, about 15 percent of attorneys used a tablet.
 Today, more than 48 percent of all attorneys report using a tablet.

 Optimization for the Mac and iPad matters most in the courtroom, where litigators need to know that their presentations and files look exactly right and they can access files quickly and easily.
 Most litigators know that many court reporters deliver deposition transcripts in the PTX format, which is a proprietary, encrypted file, only readable with RealLegal software.
 RealLegal is, of course, not well-suited for the Mac.
-As you can see in this tutorial on viewing transcripts stored in the PTX format, the format is a real headache for lawyers, especially if they need to quickly review a transcript in court.
+The format is a real headache for lawyers, especially if they need to quickly review a transcript in court.